beuluis/nestjs-chatter-patrol/README.md

 Normally I would not test third party libs, but since this is such an important building block I follow a different approach to testing.

 The test run the interceptor against multiple payloads compiled from known XSS payloads from github.
-Generally there are test that are probably to much, but hey much helps much.
+Generally there are test that are probably too much, but hey much helps much.
 Right?
 RIGHT?

 <!-- CONTRIBUTING -->